-Methionine is an amino acid.
-You need it for protein synthesis and synthesis of other
+Methionine is an essential amino acid.
+You need to get it through your diet.
+It's

 Methionine is an antioxidant.
 It may help protect the body from damage caused by ionizing

-radiation and detoxify harmful substances in the body, such as heavy metals.
-It may
+radiation.
+It may detoxify harmful substances in the body, such as heavy metals.
+It

 It may also help ease fatigue and reduce the risk of early balding.
-It may also be
+It may also help

-Amino acids (AAs) are available as individual AAs or in AA combinations.
-They also
+Amino acids (AAs) can be taken as single AAs or in AA combinations.
+They also come

-Note that by eating enough protein in your diet, you get all of the amino acids you
+If you eat enough protein in your diet, you get all of the amino acids you need.